How long until my website achieves a high ranking on Google?

 Regular content added.

 Yes, that one AGAIN.
 However, it is true.
 Moreover, the content should not be salesy and be valuable to the reader (like this one we hope).
 This can be a blog, vlog, review or whatever.
-As long as it is well written, relevant to your business, what your readership wants and optimised.
+As long as it is well executed, relevant to your business, what your readership wants and optimised.

 TIP.
 Start a content plan based on keywords that people are finding you under and clicking from.
 Beyond that, use keyword research tools to see what people are searching for that you can use in a well-written blog.